Retrium/dev-candidate/code-challenge/README.md

 Welcome to the Retrium Developer Code Challenge!

 For this challenge, you will spend a couple hours implementing and testing an implementation of Conway's Game of Life in pure JavaScript.
-You may use any testing framework you like (or none at all), as long as the test cases are covered and the requirements are met.
+You may use any testing framework you like (or none at all), as long as you submit some test cases along with your work.

 Are you ready to show us what you've got?
 Then read on!